veox/python3-krakenex/README.md

 krakenex
 ========

+**NOTE**: work in progress to port krakenex from Python 2 to 3.

-Kraken.com exchange API, Python 2 package.
+Kraken.com exchange API, Python 3 package.

 Installation